 Firstly, not everybody likes the same things; for every person who loves “Cake Friday”, there is always somebody who would rather avoid the forced socialising.
 For every person who loves you buying them beer, there is another who doesn’t drink.
 They may feels pressure to do so to fit in with the team.

 Then there is praise – don’t overdo it.
-I’ve been in teams where I’ve been praised excessively for minor tasks that really weren’t impressive.
+I’ve been in teams where the boss has praised me excessively for minor tasks.
 Then I’ve been in teams where a lot of great work has been done in a tough environment and there is no thanks from the leader.
 Once again, there is a sweet spot and there is a balancing act.